dob71/MarlinX2/README.md

 Start the arduino IDE.

-Select Tools -&gt; Board -&gt; Arduino Mega 2560 or your microcontroller
+Select Tools -&gt; Board -&gt; Arduino Mega 2560 or your microcontroller.

-Select the correct serial port in Tools -&gt;Serial Port
+Select the correct serial port in Tools -&gt;Serial Port.

-Add libraris (override if exists) from
+Add libraries (override if exist) from
- &lt;MarlinX2 folder&gt;/Marlin/ArduinoAddons/Arduino_1.x.x/libraries/
-to
+"&lt;MarlinX2 folder&gt;/Marlin/ArduinoAddons/Arduino_1.x.x/libraries/" to
- &lt;Arduino folder&gt;/libraries/
+"&lt;Arduino folder&gt;/libraries/".

-Open Marlin.pde
+Open Marlin.pde.

-Edit the &lt;MarlinX2 folder&gt;/Marlin/Configuration.h to match you printer
+Edit the &lt;MarlinX2 folder&gt;/Marlin/Configuration.h to match you printer.

-Click the Verify/Compile button
+Click the Verify/Compile button.

-Click the Upload button
-If all goes well the firmware is uploading
+Click the Upload button.
+If all goes well the firmware is uploading.

 Enjoy Silky Smooth Printing.